Looking after your mental health is just as important as looking after your physical.

 This, unfortunately, didn’t last.
 As time went on, I started to go downhill again.
 I spent a bit of time trying to stick it out, telling myself that the feeling wouldn’t last and I would feel better soon.
 But when that didn’t happen, I had to look at other solutions.

 After discussing it all with Alex, and giving myself a period to work things out, I decided it would be the best thing for my mental health to leave my job.
-This decision was tough because work had been the one constant thing that had helped me through my worst times, so now, realising that it was work that was caused the problem was difficult.
+This decision was tough because work had been the one constant thing that had helped me through my worst times, so now, realising that it was work that was causing the problem was difficult.

 One day, I rang my manager, explained how I was feeling and that I was handing in my notice.
 After hanging up this call, I immediately felt a release of pressure inside.